Shrutit051/cakeshop_management_system/README.md

 - **Shreya Gujarathi (UCE2023463)**
 - **Siddhi Vaidya (UCE2023464)**
 - **Shruti Thakur (UCE2023469)**
-- this is our Mini Project for our course Data Structures(Course code - 23PCCE302) of semester 3, second year, computer engineering!
+- This is our Mini Project for our course Data Structures Laboratory (Course code - 23PCCE302L) of semester 3, second year, computer engineering!

 ---